lammps/lammps/doc/src/Developer_notes.rst

 The ``this`` pointer argument is required so the neighbor list code can access the requesting class instance to store the assembled neighbor list with that instance by calling its ``init_list()`` member function.
-The second argument contains a bitmask of flags that determines the kind of neighbor list, i.e. a perpetual "half" neighbor list here.
+The optional second argument (omitted here) contains a bitmask of flags that determines the kind of neighbor list requested.
+The default value used here asks for a perpetual "half" neighbor list.

-To adjust a neighbor list request to the specific needs of a style an additional request flag is needed.
+Non-default values of the second argument need to be used to adjust a neighbor list request to the specific needs of a style an additional request flag is needed.
 The :doc:`tersoff <pair_tersoff>` pair style, for example, needs a "full" neighbor list:

 .. code-block:: C++